HollenLab/pyxm/README.md

 TCP/IP commands can be customized through a JSON file to fit the needs of any system. pyxm is designed to communicate with an already existing microscopy controller and cannot control a microscope directly.

-**⚠️ pyxm is currently in an experimental stage and only been tested on the RHK PanScan Freedom system. ⚠️**
+**⚠️ pyxm is currently in an experimental stage and only been tested on the RHK PanScan Freedom STM in the Hollen Lab, at the University of New Hampshire. ⚠️**

 ## Features